MalteArnold/beginner-projects/README.md

 # beginner-projects
-These are some projects to start coding with python.
-All of these are 100% beginner-friendly
+These are some projects to start coding with Python.
+All of these are 100% beginner-friendly.

-We want to get into data types like string, integar, float and boolean.
-Afer this we want to work with koplex data structures like lists, dictionarys etc.
+We want to get into data types like strings, integers, floats, and booleans.
+After this, we want to work with complex data structures like lists, dictionaries, etc."

 ## Recommended order of projects: